Miami cannibal attack: Victim

 Ronald Edward Poppo (born May 17, 1947) was born and raised in Brooklyn, New York.
 He attended Manhattan's prestigious Stuyvesant High School, where he was a member of the Latin Club and worked in the guidance office.
 A former classmate reported that, after high school, Poppo enrolled at nearby City College but he dropped out in late 1966.

 Poppo became homeless in early 1976.
 On May 24, 2012, two days before the attack, workers from the Miami Homeless Assistance Program discovered him and offered him the services of the Miami-Dade County Homeless Trust.
 However, Poppo declined assistance.

-At the time of the attack, Poppo's family - including his daughter - had not heard from him in over 30 years.
+At the time of the attack, Poppo's family – including his daughter – had not heard from him in over 40 years.
 During that time, they assumed that Poppo was dead and suspected that he had killed himself.
 They were shocked to learn he was still alive at the time of the incident.
 Poppo has since completed treatment and was last residing in a Medicaid facility.
-He received nutritional and occupational therapy and took up the guitar.
+He received nutritional and occupational therapy and started to learn to play the guitar.